anikiyusuf/CSS-Framework2/README.md

 #   CSS FRAME WORK

+![css framework img][image_ref_s361pzd8]

 ## What is CSS Frame work ?

 A **CSS framework** is a library allowing for easier, responsive  and more standards-compliant web design using Cascading Style Sheets language .
-A CSS Framework does this by containing predefined libraries of code .
-More functions and additional Javascript based functions, but are mostly design oriented and focused around interactive UI patterns.